Adoption And Guardianship Give Children The Support They Need

 Family law issues influence every member of a family, from husband and wife to grandparents and children.
 In every situation, the welfare of children involved should always be a top priority.

 My law firm, the office of Stacy Albelais, Attorney at Law, is devoted to meeting the needs of families who are struggling to care for children in cases of financial hardship, paternity actions, contentious divorces or disputes that involve threatening, abusive or violent behavior.

-With more than seven years of experience in family law matters, I have handled a wide range of issues, delivering results with a focus on strategies that address the unique needs of every family while providing security and protection for my clients.
+With more than 12 years of experience in family law matters, I have handled a wide range of issues, delivering results with a focus on strategies that address the unique needs of every family while providing security and protection for my clients.

 Contact my office for more information about how I can help you get the results you are looking for in adoption and guardianships.
 I represent clients in Riverside, Ontario, Rancho Cucamonga and surrounding areas.